 From the onset I fed on demand, allowed 'comfort feeding' and breast fed him to sleep.
 It worked, he was happy I was happy and it kept up my supply quite nicely.
-That didn't last forever of course - he grew out of the forever on the boob, wanting to feed till he he was in a milk coma stage and had better things to see and do!
-During the 14 months I breastfed him for, we went through the 'distractable stage', the refusal stage - the ONE SIDE refusal stage, the I can't sit still so I'm going to cartwheel on your boob stage - growth spurts - developmental leaps and of course back to the steady, happy to feed stages in between - phew!
+That didn't last forever of course - he grew out of the forever on the boob, wanting to feed till he he was milk drunk, and had better things to see and do!
+During the 14 months I breastfed him for, we went through the 'dis-tractable stage', the refusal stage - the one side refusal stage, the I can't sit still so I'm going to cartwheel on your boob stage - growth spurts - developmental leaps and of course back to the steady, happy to feed stages in between!

 Low supply is a real factor that affects many mums for different reasons; insufficient glandular tissue, poor latch, tongue/lip tie/high palate, hormonal or endocrine problems, previous breast surgery, using hormonal birth control, taking certain medications or herbs, not feeding around the clock, scheduled feedings and/or using a pacifier (which can sometimes mask babies hunger leading to missed cues), birth medications, jaundice, dehydration, sleep deprivation and stress - just to name a few!
 Breastfeeding is 90% dedication & 10% milk production!